 |Direct PLUS||Parents of dependent undergraduate students and Graduate/Professional students||7.21%|

 Students must be enrolled in, and successfully complete, at least half-time enrollment (6 units for Undergraduate, Credential, Post-baccalaureate; 4 units for Graduate students) during each semester of attendance.

 Disbursement of funds

-Disbursement of funds begins the first week of each semester and continues on a weekly basis.
-Financial Aid funds are applied towards any current outstanding debt owed to the university (i.e., tuition, fees, etc.).
-Any remaining funds is refunded to the student by the Bursar's Office.
-View the Bursar's Office Direct Deposit (eRefund) process for more information.
+The initial disbursement of funds begins the first week of each semester; thereafter, disbursements occur on a weekly basis.
+Financial Aid funds are first applied towards any current fees owed to the university (i.e., tuition, campus fees, housing, etc.).
+If students are owed a refund after fees have been paid, the Bursar's Office will refund students either by check or direct deposit.
+Students are encouraged to enroll in Direct Deposit (eRefund).